ecmwf/open-ecpds/docs/getting-started/standalone.md

 ## Next steps

 - Explore the [Monitoring UI](https://localhost:8443) to see destinations, hosts, and transfer history.
+Two accounts give different perspectives:
+    - **`admin` / `admin2021`** — full administrator view with access to all destinations,
+      hosts, transfer queues, users, and system configuration.
+    - **`monitor` / `monitor2021`** — restricted user view showing only a limited set of destinations and features, as a regular monitoring user would experience it.
 - Read [Data Acquisition](../use-cases/acquisition.md) and [Data Dissemination](../use-cases/dissemination.md) to understand the two active services.
 - Explore the [Data Portal](../use-cases/data-portal.md) for how remote users push and pull data.
 - Ready for a real deployment?
 See [Installation](installation.md) → [First Run](first-run.md).